MinithaSaiPenumachha/assignment2-penumachha/README.md

 4. You can take the bus to AC Guards, take the walk to Lakdi-ka-pul, take the subway to Osmania Medical College, then take the walk to Salar Jung Museum.
 5. Alternatively, you can take the taxi to Salar Jung Museum.

+* Charminar : The Charminar is a Mosque (Masjid)  constructed in 1591, is a monument located in Hyderabad.
+* Cable Bridge : The Durgam Cheruvu Cable Bridge is an extradosed bridge.
+The bridge is located near Inorbit Mall at Madhapur.The bridge connects Jubilee Hills with Financial District and eases traffic congestion to Madhapur across Durgam Cheruvu.
+* Tank Bund : The Tank Bund Road is a road in Secunderabad.
+The Tank Bund dams Hussain Sagar lake on the eastern side and connects the twin cities of Hyderabad and Secunderabad.
+It has become an attraction with 33 statues of famous people from the region.
+* Golconda Fort : Golconda Fort is a fortified citadel built by the Qutb Shahi dynasty (c.
+1321–1687) as the capital of the Golconda Sultanate, located in Hyderabad.
+Because of the vicinity of diamond mines, especially Kollur Mine, Golconda flourished as a trade centre of large diamonds, known as the Golconda Diamonds.